symfony/symfony-docs/security/acl_advanced.rst

 How to Use advanced ACL Concepts
 ================================

-The aim of this chapter is to give a more in-depth view of the ACL system, and also explain some of the design decisions behind it.
+The aim of this article is to give a more in-depth view of the ACL system, and also explain some of the design decisions behind it.

 Design Concepts